United States Capitol revolutionary war and beyond header United States Capitol

 "In all criminal prosecutions, the accused shall enjoy the right... to have the Assistance of Counsel for his defence."

-The Founding Fathers did not originally intend for this clause to mean that the public must provide an attorney for defendants in criminal cases.
+The Founding Fathers did not originally intend for the Right to Counsel Clause to mean that the public must provide an attorney for defendants in criminal cases.
 Instead, they meant to guarantee the right to hire a private attorney if one was desired.
-You can find out how this change occurred and more about the Right to Counsel clause here.
+Indeed, at the time of the founding, the most common practice was for people to defend themselves in court.

 Amendments: